-The narrative portion of the report must be completed in a concise, yet detailed, manner providing specifics on how the institution meets each standard and describe what evidence exists to confirm compliance.
+The SER must be completed in a concise, yet detailed, manner providing specifics on how the institution meets each standard and a description of the evidence that exists to confirm compliance.
 Please be advised that simply restating the standard language or referring to external documents is NOT acceptable.
-Involvement of all constituencies including staff, faculty, students, graduates, employers, and advisory committee members in preparing the report it is required to identify all individuals responsible for completing each section of the report.
+Involvement of all constituencies including staff, faculty, students, graduates, employers, and advisory committee members is key to the successful completion of the SER.

 7. On-Site Team Visit

 Upon receipt of the SER, a staff member will contact the institution to schedule the on-site team visit.
 Visits are usually scheduled for two days and the number of evaluators is determined by the number of like programs offered by the institution.
 Each team consists of a team leader, program specialist(s), and an ABHES staff member.
 If any portion of any program/course is offered via distance education, a distance education specialist will also be a part of the evaluation team.
 The primary purpose of the on-site team visit is to confirm the information the institution provided in its SER and assess whether there is documentation in place to evidence compliance with the accreditation standards.

 8. Institutional Response

-Accrediting procedures provide an institution and program the opportunity to respond to the on-site visitation reports, concentrating specifically on areas of concern and violations, if any.
-The primary purpose of this step is to provide the institution or program an opportunity to document changes made by the institution or program to evidence compliance with a standard that was cited as a violation in the visitation report(s).
+Accrediting procedures provide an institution and/or program the opportunity to respond to the on-site visitation reports, concentrating specifically on areas of concern and violations, if any.
+The primary purpose of this step is to provide the institution and/or program an opportunity to document changes made by the institution and/or program to evidence compliance with a standard that was cited as a violation in the team’s visitation reports.

 9. Commission Review

-The Commission meets at least twice per year and the commissioners are provided with necessary information pertinent to the application, including the institution’s/program’s SER, team report, and its response to the team reports for review and action.
-The Commission can opt to grant accreditation between 1 through 8 years, defer action and review at the next Commission meeting (held 6 months later), issue a show-cause director (renewal applicants only), or deny an application.
-The Commission’s decision is then provided to the applicant in writing following the Commission meeting.
+The Commission meets at least twice per year and the commissioners are provided with necessary information pertinent to the application, including the institution’s/program’s SER, team’s visitation reports, and its response to the team’s visitation reports for review and action.
+The Commission can opt to grant accreditation between 1 through 8 years, defer action and review at the next Commission meeting (held 6 months later), issue a show-cause directive (renewal applicants only), or deny an application.
+The Commission’s decision is then provided to the applicant in writing approximately 6 weeks following the Commission meeting.

 10. Annual Report